SwethaReddyN/MSAzureHackathon/README.md

 	* binType - recycle or organic
 8. In the Azure IoT Hub Devices explorer, right-click on registered Pi, and then select Create Deployment for IoT Edge device.
 Select the downloaded deployment.json file and then choose Select Edge Deployment Manifest.
   ## How to test the system
-  After all the moduels start running on edge device, place some trash in the bin (System might not detect the event if trash is thrown very quickly).
-Prototype custom vision model is trained to detect cardboard, styrofoam, plastic bags, cfl and egg shell.
+  After all the moduels start running on edge device, place some trash in the bin (Protoype might not detect the event if trash is thrown very quickly).
+Custom vision model is trained (not exhaustively) to detect cardboard, styrofoam, plastic bags, cfl and egg shell.
 If there is any violation, details will be updated in SQL database, which can be verified via web application.
 Click on the bin displayed on the maps and a link to last violation image is present at the bottom of the details page.
   <br>
   <br>